-A Breath of Fresh Air for Your Home
+Green Plants are a Breath of Fresh Air for Your Home and they are Feng Shui Too

 So often a new customer will walk into the Sturtz and Copeland greenhouses and exclaim how good it smells and how wonderful it feels in the garden center.
 With all the green plants at Sturtz producing oxygen and cleaning the air, it's no wonder that you would feel better in that environment.
 After NASA found that houseplants could mitigate stagnat air in space facilities, the American Society of Horticulture went on to do further studies of plants as air purifiers and found positive results.
 Ozone, the main component or air pollution is a highly reactive, colorless gas formed when oxygen reacts with other chemicals.
 The Horticulture Society found that several common house plants could indeed reduce ozone concentrations in simulated indoor house environments.
 By using the energy of sunlight in a process called photosynthesis, all plants convert water and carbon dioxide into oxygen and carbohydrates.
 Some filter the air better than others, but all of them will make your living spaces better as they give off oxygen during the process of photosynthesis.